 State Farm vs Liberty Mutual: car insurance rates comparison

 State Farm has an average annual full coverage premium of $1,397 per year, which is quite a bit lower than the national average of $1,771.
 Rates are not available for Liberty Mutual.
 Both State Farm and Liberty Mutual have good financial stability ratings with AM Best, meaning they are solidly rated in terms of how financial resources are managed, but State Farm’s score is the highest possible.
 J.D.
 Power rates State Farm as having above-average claims satisfaction, while Liberty Mutual falls in the below-average range.

 Bankrate took these factors, as well as complaint index scores from the National Association of Insurance Commissioners (NAIC) and a review of each company’s coverage and discount offerings, and created a Bankrate Score.
 The highest possible Score is 5.0, so the more highly-rated a carrier is, the higher that carrier scored in each rating category.
 State Farm earns a higher Bankrate Score than Liberty Mutual.

 |Car insurance company||Bankrate Score||AM Best||J.D.
 Power||Average annual premium for minimum coverage||Average annual premium for full coverage|

 Rates by credit score

-Your credit score is one of the factors that insurers take into consideration in most states when determining your premium rates.
+Your credit score is one of the factors that insurers take into consideration when determining your premium rates.
 Based on quoted annual premiums from Quadrant Information Services, a higher credit rating will usually reflect a lower premium.
-Four states (Hawaii, California, Washington and Massachusetts) do not allow insurers to factor in credit score.
-As a top insurer by market share, Liberty Mutual’s rates will likely align approximately with the national average — similar to State Farm — although rates are not currently available for comparison.
+Four states (California, Hawaii, Massachusetts and Michigan) do not allow insurers to factor in credit score.
+Additionally, Washington State has a credit ban currently on hold in the court system.

 |Car insurance company||Poor||Average||Good||Excellent|